-Purpose: To highlight the important role of principals in implementing inclusive and effective special education services and to offer policy recommendations to support additional training and ongoing professional development for school leaders.
+Purpose: To highlight the important role of principals in implementing inclusive and effective special education services and to offer policy recommendations to support additional training and ongoing professional learning for school leaders.

-In 2018–19, 14 percent of all public school students (7.1 million) ages 3–21 received special education services under the Individuals with Disabilities Education Act (IDEA).
-Of that amount, 95 percent were enrolled in traditional public schools and more than 60 percent of those spent the majority of their day in general education classrooms.
-Education reform organization Achieve found that an estimated 85 to 90 percent of students with disabilities can meet the same graduation standards as all other students when provided with the appropriate instruction, access, supports and accommodations.
-Yet an average of only 70 percent of students with disabilities graduate with a regular high school diploma, and more than 15 percent drop out of high school.
+In 2018–19, 14% of all public school students (7.1 million) ages 3–21 received special education services under the Individuals with Disabilities Education Act (IDEA).
+Of that number, 95% were enrolled in traditional public schools and more than 60% of those spent the majority of their day in general education classrooms.
+Education reform organization Achieve found that an estimated 85–90% of students with disabilities can meet the same graduation standards as all other students when provided with the appropriate instruction, access, supports, and accommodations.
+Yet an average of only 70% of students with disabilities graduate with a regular high school diploma, and more than 15% drop out of high school.

-NCES data indicates the highest participation in special education services for American Indian/Alaska Native students (18 percent), followed by Black students (16 percent), white students and students of two or more races (14 percent each), Hispanic students (13 percent), Pacific Islander students (11 percent), and Asian students (7 percent).
+NCES data indicates the highest participation in special education services for American Indian/Alaska Native students (18%), followed by Black students (16%), white students and students of two or more races (14% each), Hispanic students (13%), Pacific Islander students (11%), and Asian students (7%).
 Students of color are disproportionately identified for special education services and often face compounded bias and low expectations from educators, which gives them less access to a rigorous curriculum and fewer opportunities to successfully transition to postsecondary education.

 NASSP believes that principals have the power to cultivate and foster school environments where students feel safe, supported, and included, which will ensure all students can thrive.